Bridgwater Physiotherapists

 Physiotherapist — Elite Sports Injury Bridgwater

 Christine is a graduate of the University of Manitoba with a Masters in Physical Therapy and a Bachelor’s Degree in Psychology – Honors in Sports Psychology.
-She is certified in Acupuncture, Selective Functional Movement Assessment (SFMA), and is currently completing her Advanced Orthopedics Manual and Manipulative therapy courses (Level 3).
+She is certified in Acupuncture, Dry needling, Selective Functional Movement Assessment (SFMA), and Advanced Orthopedics Manual and Manipulative therapy courses.
+Christine has recently expanded her practice to include working with the TMJ – Temporal mandibular joint (the jaw).

 Christine’s love of sports and fitness started at a young age in Winnipeg while competing in volleyball and basketball.
 She was awarded a basketball scholarship which kick started her scholastic journey in Kingston, Ontario.
 She returned to Winnipeg to complete her Bachelor’s Degree and to later pursue her Masters.